 If you’re driving, you can get a reduced parking rate of $5 for the night.

 The first thing you’ll do is stand in line for check-in.
 This is where you’ll get wristbands to show you are guests at the Royal Kona Luau.
-Then, you’ll be able to write down if you are celebrating a birthday, anniversary, or other special event.
+Then, you can write down if you are celebrating a birthday, anniversary, or other special event.

-From there, you’ll get a photo taken of your party with the gorgeous ocean backdrop before you get in line for cocktails and other drinks.
-This is where you can get soda for kids or people who do not want cocktails.
+From there, you’ll get one complimentary photo taken of your party with the gorgeous ocean backdrop before you get in line for cocktails and other drinks.
+This is also where you can get soda or other non alcoholic drinks for kids or people who do not want cocktails.

 Staff will come around with trays of mai tais and pass out cups of water to anyone who requests them.